This is Christian from RedKettle.

 You don't even have to write things down.
 Just let the framework guide your thinking.

-I hope this email gave you some food for thought.
-Or a new perspective that can help you out.
+I hope this post gave you some food for thought.

 Happy hunting and all the best,